Homemade Queso fresco without vinegar or lemon, just the fresh and natural flavor of the milk. A traditional cheese in many Latin cuisines.

 - The next day, remove from the mold and cut.

 - Keep refrigerated.
-It is usual for the fresh cheese to release more serum, drain.
-It lasts only a couple of days.
+It is usual for the fresh cheese to release more serum.
+Keep draining it.
+It lasts only 4-6 days.

 - Prep Time: 2 hours